awsdocs/aws-java-developer-guide/doc_source/document-history.rst

 **This documentation was built on:** |today|

+Apr 14, 2017
+   Made a number of updates to the :doc:`examples-s3` section, including new topics:
+   :doc:`examples-s3-access-permissions`, :doc:`examples-s3-bucket-policies` and
+   :doc:`examples-s3-website-configuration`.

 Apr 04, 2017
    A new topic, :doc:`generating-sdk-metrics` describes how to generate application and SDK performance metrics for the |sdk-java|.